Headhunter109/azure-arm-nsg/README.md

 | frontEndNSGName | Name of the NSG used for the front end subnet |
 | backEndNSGName | Name of the NSG used for the back end subnet |

-For more information on the scenario built wth this template, visit [this page](https://azure.microsoft.com/documentation/articles/virtual-networks-create-nsg-arm-template)